 During Christmas week , we check in December 25 , have to wait three hours from 3pm to 6pm to get a room.
 Paid US$500 and booked the room two months in advance.
 As a member of the Marriott hotel , very disappointing.
 The front desk manager name Si said the two bedrooms not ready at 2:30 pm and ask me to have afternoon tea at the cafe on the hotel pay.
 Ok then we have coffee and cake, and then she offers us a one bedroom to rest until the room is ready.
 But at 5:30pm , they didn’t call me and I have to check at the front desk again.
 The room still not ready and Si just keep saying to offer me a room to rest is very kind.
 I said I don’t want to wait , it’s already almost 6pm , finally I have to make a angry statement and she call the security manager to come .
 She think I have problems, but the problem is you , the hotel.
 I pay US$500 for a room in Hua Hin Thailand.
 This is very expensive.
 The point is the front desk manager Si doesn’t care who you are , the hotel guest is nothing to them.
 Eventually at around 6pm I got the room.
 Never come back to this Marriott, the intercontinental next have a better location.
 And Si doesn’t let me take a photo of her name card, but I remember your name.
 I am also a IHG member, I don’t have to stay in your hotel.
 Worst experience ever in any Marriott.

-I am still guest in house of this property..
-I am travelling a lot, I decided to see Luxor with pass by to Sharm El sheikh.
-As first time in this place and of course I choice Marriott as a big chain and I am loyalty guest of this hotel property.
+I am still guest in the house of this property..
+I am travelling a lot, I decided to see Luxor with pass by to Sharm El Sheikh.
+As the first time in this place and of course I choice Marriott as a big chain and I am loyalty guest of this hotel property.

 First of all, the receptionist Khaled was so rude and unprofessional staff I’ve ever met in my experience in Marriott.
 Secondly, no-one is not smiling and greeting as per standard.
-Thirdly, room is old and not expectation as a five star.
-Restaurant staff you need wait to serve you and wait more than 25min to bring your order as example still water or Pepsi.. after all I went to complain to manager on duty who just answered me with big smile SORRY. no empathy and no resolution with my all issues…
+Thirdly, the room is old and not an expectation as a five star.
+Restaurant staff you need wait to serve you and wait more than 25min to bring your order as an example still water or Pepsi.. after all, I went to complain to the manager on duty who just answered me with big smile SORRY. no empathy and no resolution with my all issues…

-I do not recommend to stay in this hotel.
+I do not recommend to stay at this hotel.
 My opinion you should move Marriott name from this place.

 Sharm El Sheikh Marriott Resort